 I think practice and exposure are some of the best strategies when it comes to learning tacit knowledge.
 Exposure through reading, direct experience, and other means can help improve these skills.
 Two caveats here: one, you can’t expect to learn these skills overnight.
 Second, you can’t expect a practical scale to measure your progress.

 Learning tacit knowledge is a subtle approach.
 It is tacit because we don’t have a direct or explicit understanding of how it works.
 We can explain how it works but it does not accurately communicate how it works.
 That’s a difficult situation.
 Perhaps we have to learn how to better use our intuition and perceptual capacities to learn these skills.
-Most important, you have to be patient when you are trying to figure out how to learn these skills.
+Most importantly, you have to be patient when you are trying to figure out how to learn these skills.
 In many instances, it will take time before you realize that you are making progress.